bos/pool/README.markdown

-# Welcome to aeson
+# Welcome to pool

-aeson is a fast Haskell library for working with JSON data.
+pool is a fast Haskell library for managing medium-lifetime pooled resources, such as database connections.

 # Join in!